Yankees vs. Cubs Player Props Betting Odds

-Nico Hoerner and Gleyber Torres are two of the players with prop bets available when the Chicago Cubs and the New York Yankees meet at Yankee Stadium on Saturday (starting at 1:05 PM ET).
+Gleyber Torres and Nico Hoerner are two of the players with prop bets available when the New York Yankees and the Chicago Cubs square off at Yankee Stadium on Sunday (first pitch at 1:35 PM ET).

 Bet on this matchup or its props with BetMGM!